Computer case: Sizes and terminology

 Full tower cases are typically 56 cm or more in height and intended to stand on the floor.
 They can have anywhere from six to ten externally accessible drive bays.
-The full tower case was originally developed to house file servers which would typically be tasked with serving data from expensive CD-ROM databases that held more data than the hard drives commonly available at the time.
+These cases were originally developed to house file servers which would typically be tasked with serving data from expensive CD-ROM databases that held more data than the hard drives commonly available at the time.
 Hence, many full tower cases include locking doors and other physical security features to prevent theft of the discs.
 However, as computing technology moves from floppy disks and CD-ROMs to large capacity hard drives, USB flash drives, and network-based solutions, more recent full tower cases typically only have none, one, or two external bays for CD drives, with the internal bays moved elsewhere in the case to improve airflow.
 Today, full tower cases are commonly used by enthusiasts as showpiece display cases with custom water cooling, lighting, and tempered glass (replacing acrylic).
 They may also hold two computers (as is the case with the Corsair 1000D) and dual power supplies (Corsair 900D).

 Mid-tower cases are smaller, about 46 cm high with two to four external bays.
 They may also hold two computers.

 A mini-tower case will typically have only one or two external bays.

 The marketing term midi-tower sometimes refers to cases smaller than mid-tower but larger than mini-tower, typically with two to three external bays.
 Other times the term may be synonymous with mid-tower.